jebaum/sudoku/README.md

 tested on linux, no idea if clearing the screen will work properly in windows

-`sudoku` can take up to two arguments:\
+`sudoku` can take up to two arguments:

-	* number of seconds to initially sleep after displaying the game board
+1. number of seconds to initially sleep after displaying the game board (default is`1`)

-		+ default is 1
-	* number of seconds to sleep after finding a value (can be a decimal)
+2. number of seconds to sleep after finding a value (can be a decimal) (default is`0`)

-		+ default is 0
+Example: `./sudoku 2 .5`

-if nothing (or the value 0) is passed, the puzzle will probably solve instantly and you won't get to watch it fill in values slowly which can be fun
+if nothing (or the value 0) is passed as the second parameter, the puzzle will probably solve instantly and you won't get to watch it fill in values slowly. this is good for if you hate fun or cool things.